In US, 84% of donor kidneys rejected at least once, says study

 But "it's always better to get a transplant than to die, obviously, getting a low quality kidney transplant will also have been better than dying," said Mohan.

-He argues that a simple rule change would hugely improve acceptance rates: informing patients when a kidney is refused on their behalf.
+He argues that a simple rule change would hugely improve acceptance rates: informing patients when a kidney is refused in their name.

 "People want to get off dialysis, they don't care whether they get the best quality kidney or the second best quality," he said.